-National Landcare Program - for payment to the Natural Resources Management Reserve
+National Landcare Program - for payment to the Natural Resources Management Reserve Period of implementation: 1997-2013.

 Landcare is a community and volunteer-based movement that aims to increase adoption of sustainable land management practices.
 The Natural Resources Management Reserve is the fund used to conduct activities.
 Elements related to water infrastructure included.